dmueller1607/dmueller1607.github.io/_posts/2020-10-16-arduino-touchscreen.md

 #define LCD_RD    A0

 // Pins for Touchscreen
-#define YP A2  // must be an analog pin, use "An" notation!
+#define YP A2  // must be an analog pin
-#define XM A3  // must be an analog pin, use "An" notation!
+#define XM A3  // must be an analog pin
 #define YM 8   // can be a digital pin
 #define XP 9   // can be a digital pin

-// Setze äußere Grenzwerte des Touchscreens (mithilfe des obigen Codes)
+// Set outer limits of the touchscreen (use the code above => without scaling)
 #define TS_MINX 110
 #define TS_MINY 110
 #define TS_MAXX 960